hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `disk_caching_type` (string) - Specify the disk caching type.
 Valid values are None, ReadOnly, and ReadWrite.
 The default value is ReadWrite.

-- `allowed_inbound_ip_addresses` ([]string) - Specify the list of IP addresses and CIDR blocks that should be allowed access to the VM.
+- `allowed_inbound_ip_addresses` ([]string) - Specify the list of IP addresses, CIDR blocks, and hostnames that should be allowed access to the VM.
+Hostnames are resolved to literal IP addresses at build time.
 If provided, an Azure Network Security Group will be created with corresponding rules and be bound to the subnet (builder VNet) or NIC (existing VNet).
   Builder-managed VNet behavior is unchanged for backward compatibility.